AnthonyThomahawk/GPSTracker-IoT/README.md

 In my case, the microcontroller TX and RX pins for the GSM module are 16 and 17, and for the GPS module are 21 and 22, make sure you change them to match your configuration.

-Images of my configuration :
+Images of the configuration we used :
 ![img1](/images/img(1).jpg)
 ![img2](/images/img(2).jpg)
 ![img3](/images/img(3).jpg)